Home Top Vancouver Attractions Vancouver’s Stanley Park

 In the middle of Stanley Park there is a wonderful miniature train attraction that’s open in the summer as well as during special holidays like Easter, Halloween and Christmas.

 The train didn’t operate for a few years due to maintenance issues.
-It started back up again, however, in time for the Christmas season in 2023.
+It started back up again, however, in time for the Christmas season last year.
+2024 is the first year since before the pandemic that the Ghost Train is happening for Halloween!

 Click Stanley Park Miniature Railway for more information.